PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-05-01-Term-structure-of-gold-coins-part1.md

 was serving as a lieutenant, I had lots of spare time and I had the opportunity to read "Term-Structure Models, A Graduate Course" by Damir Filipovic.
-Now that I am in active search for a job, I have enough spare time to see some of the models of this book.
+Now that I am in active search for a job, I have enough spare time to estimate some of the models of this book.

 In Tehran, they have introduced futures on gold coins few years ago.
 I will try to fit some models on their term structure during next